cran-task-views/NumericalMathematics/NumericalMathematics.md

 -   Package `r pkg("qspray")` provides symbolic calculation and evaluation of multivariate polynomials with rational coefficients, plus some Groebner basis calculations.
+-   Package `r pkg("minimaxApprox")` implements the algorithm of Remez (1962) for polynomial minimax approximation and that of Cody et al. (1968) for rational minimax approximations.

 ### Differentiation and Integration